Last Updated on 08/07/2023 by Barney

 How to compost Garden Weeds

-Composting weeds can often be overlooked, and just thrown into any pile and this might not work as first planned.
+Composting weeds is often be overlooked, and just thrown into any pile and this might not work as first planned.
 Using the hot compost method may be a good idea to get this done.
 Composting using a hot composter can take as little as 6-8 months and does need constant additions, and contributions from the sun to keep your composting process going.

 Another way of doing this would allow the weeds to rot.
 Putting the roots, and keeping them under a large amount of water all whilst covering the bucket (to prevent light) will not only keep the rain out but will stop the weeds from using this and growing further.
 Once done, within around a month, the weeds should have drowned and further rotted away which can then be put into your composter as normal.
 Not only this but the liquid you get from it can be strained and used as an amazing liquid fertilizer.
 Dilute this 5 parts water to 1 part weed liquid for the best results.